tc39/notes/meetings/2017-11/nov-30.md

 YK: Likewise.

-MS: Are these already split?
+MLS: Are these already split?

 DE: Yes but along different lines.

-MS: Are you happy if static fields are unable to progress and an end state is that we only have instance fields?
+MLS: Are you happy if static fields are unable to progress and an end state is that we only have instance fields?

 DE: I would be okay with that, happy is the wrong word.